samb-park/todo/README.md

 - **Recoil**: State management for managing global state in the app.
 - **Axios**: Used for making API requests to manage todos.
 - **Tailwind CSS**: CSS framework for styling components.
+- **MockAPI**: Used as a mock backend for CRUD operations on todos.

 ## Project Structure